 One workaround that people use to minimize toughness in skirt steak is by marinating the steak before cooking.
 That way, it not only becomes easier to eat, but more flavorful as well.
 Other workarounds include slow cooking, pan-searing quickly, or even braising.
-It’s also sliced in a way that makes it easy to eat.
+It can also be sliced in a way that makes it easy to eat.

 Top Sirloin Steak

 Sirloin steak is one of the most popular cuts of beef, mainly due to its flexibility as well as its affordability.
 Coming from the back top of the cow, the sirloin steak is actually a category of steak in its own right, with T-bones, porterhouses, top sirloin, tender sirloin, and more belonging to the group.
 We’ll be focusing on top sirloin for now, though.

 Top sirloin is one of the more affordable cuts among the sirloin steaks.
 It’s a sirloin steak that has the bone, tenderloin, and bottom muscles taken out.
 This leaves a steak comprised of both the gluteus medius and biceps femoris, the two remaining muscle groups in the steak.

 While top sirloin steak is found really close to the prized tenderloin steak (which we will talk about later), it’s not particularly tender itself.
 This is because the muscles in the top sirloin steak are actually used quite a bit, and any steak enthusiast will tell you that the more a muscle is used, the tougher it becomes when eaten.